Hydrocodone, pseudoephedrine, and guaifenesin (Oral)

 - For relief of cough, sneezing, or runny or stuffy nose:

 If you miss a dose of hydrocodone, pseudoephedrine, and guaifenesin, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 It is very important that your doctor check your progress while you are using hydrocodone, pseudoephedrine, and guaifenesin.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
-If your symptoms do not improve or if they get worse, call your doctor.
+If your cough does not improve or if it gets worse within 5 days, call your doctor.

 Do not use hydrocodone, pseudoephedrine, and guaifenesin if you are using or have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 Hydrocodone, pseudoephedrine, and guaifenesin may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.